dima-math/Math-scripts/README.md

 # Math-scripts
 Python examples for beginners

-Scripts for solve / investigate mathemacal exercises by python3 scripts.
+Scripts for solve / investigate mathematical exercises by python3 scripts.

 Inspired by Dima |Matan| Mikhailov